matthew-brett/pydagogue/curious_git.rst

 #.
 Follow every :ref:`commit path <git-graph>` back from this commit, until we
    hit a commit hash (filename) that the remote has.
 All the previous commits on the path, that the remote does not have, are *missing commits*;
 #.
-For every *missing commit* get the corresponding directory listing object
+For every *missing commit* get the corresponding tree (directory listing)
-   (tree object).
+   object.
 If the tree object is not in the remote objects directory, add to the list of *missing trees*;
 #.
 For every *missing tree* read the tree directory listing.
-Find any file
+Find any blob
-   objects in the directory listing that are not in the remote objects directory, add to the list of *missing file* objects [#sub-trees]_;
+   (file) objects in the directory listing that are not in the remote objects directory, add to the list of *missing blob* objects [#sub-trees]_;
 #.
-Copy all *missing commit*, *missing tree* and *missing file* objects to the
+Copy all *missing commit*, *missing tree* and *missing blob* objects to the
    remote objects directory;
 #.
 Update the remote branch to point to the same commit as the local branch;
 #.
 Update the local record of the last known position of the remote branch to